Good even trail surface, less rocky than others in this area.

 .
 Stay left to remain on the Mono Pass Trail and soon arrive at the flat and windswept summit area.
 The Summit Lake Spur

 trail branches off to the right, take this short out-and-back detour for more vistas.
 There are many remnants of miners' log cabins from when silver was extracted from this area in the 1860's.
-Just past Summit Lake is the official park boundary sign.
-The trail begins to descend gently on the far side of Mono Pass and soon approaches Upper and Lower Sardine Lakes.
-These isolated, high alpine lakes seem to attract a lot of hungry mosquitoes!
+Just as you approach Summit Lake is the official park boundary sign.
+Ahead of you is Bloody Canyon Trail

 A bit of history: Mono Pass Trail is an old path first used by Native Americans, then later "discovered" by an army lieutenant named Moore in 1852.
 He and his followers were chasing Yosemite's Chief Tenaya's group through Tuolumne Meadows and over Mono Pass.
 Apparently the army was not fast enough, they did not catch the band of Native Americans.